Design and craftsmanship

 Refaced custom kitchen cabinets with modern black finish

-This kitchen was refaced with modern finishes and pulls.
+This kitchen features modern finishes and pulls.
 The clients opted for flat panel cabinet doors with a dark stain, and steel appliances.
-There was a nifty compartment for stemware that was hidden behind a hatch door.
+A nifty compartment for stemware is hidden behind a hatch door.

 Blue and White Kitchen